awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 **Important**
 In addition, if you use the managed policy for SageMaker, we strongly recommend that you scope it down to the most restrictive policy that allows you to perform your use case\.
 For more information, see [Grant an IAM Role Permission to Use Data Wrangler](data-wrangler-security.md#data-wrangler-security-iam-policy)\.

+All data sources except for Amazon Simple Storage Service \(Amazon S3\) require you to specify a SQL query to import your data\.
+For each query, you must specify the following:
++ **Data catalog**
++ **Database**
++ **Table**

+You can specify the name of the database or the data catalog in either the drop down menus or within the query\.
+The following are example queries:
++ `select * from example-data-catalog-name.example-database-name.example-table-name` – The query doesn't use anything specified in the dropdown menus of the user\-interface \(UI\) to run\.
+It queries `example-table-name` within `example-database-name` within `example-data-catalog-name`\.
++ `select * from example-database-name.example-table-name` – The query uses the data catalog that you've specified in the **Data catalog** dropdown menu to run\.
+It queries `example-table-name` within `example-database-name` within the data catalog that you've specified\.
++ `select * from example-table-name` – The query requires you to select fields for both the **Data catalog** and **Database name** dropdown menus\.
+It queries `example-table-name` within the data catalog within the database and data catalog that you've specified\.

+The link between Data Wrangler and the data source is a *connection*\.
+You use the connection to import data from your data source\.

+There are the following types of connections:
++ Direct
++ Cataloged

+Data Wrangler always has access to the most recent data in a direct connection\.
+If the data in the data source has been updated, you can use the connection to import the data\.
+For example, if someone adds a file to one of your Amazon S3 buckets, you can import the file\.

+A cataloged connection is the result of a data transfer\.
+The data in the cataloged connection doesn't necessarily have the most recent data\.
+For example, you might set up a data transfer between Salesforce and Amazon S3\.
+If there's an update to the Salesforce data, you must transfer the data again\.
+You can automate the process of transferring data\.
+For more information about data transfers, see [Import Data From Software as a Service \(SaaS\) Platforms](#data-wrangler-import-saas)\.

 ## Import data from Amazon S3<a name="data-wrangler-import-s3"></a>